IDNI/tau-lang/README.md

 # Understanding Tau language

 The Tau Language is a declarative language that allows you to specify the behavior of a program in a clear and concise way.
-It is based on the most powerful decidable knowledge representation languages and logics, and it is able to embed and extend the most powerful decidable knowledge representation languages and logics to describe your programs.

-The syntax is close to that of Mathematical Logic.
-However, is not neccesary to have a deep understanding of Mathematical Logic to use the Tau Language, as you don't need a deep Mathematical Logic undertsanding to use Prolog or Datalog.
+The syntax is the syntax is an extension of the syntax of the first order theory of boolean algebras.
+It can extend other languages in a decidable way if your starting point is decidable, otherwise it would inherit its character from the underlying one.

 In the following Subsections we will explain the main ingredients of the Tau Language.

 ## Boolean functions

-TODO (HIGH) what is a boolean functions
+In usual progremming languages, constants usually came in the form of integers, strings,... in the case of the Tau Laguage they came in the form of constants in Boolean Algebras.

+Almost everyone related to Computer Science is familiar with the classical Boolean algebra given by '0' and '1'.
+But the Tau Language goes beyond that simple notion of Boolean Algebra and allows you to consider more elaboted ones as the Lindenbaum-Tarski algebra of a given logic (formulas of a given logic considering conjunction, negation, exclusive or,...or for example equality -which would stand for equivalence in the given logic-), finite Boolean algebras (which would stand for algebras over finite bit representations), define your own Boolean Algebras and so on.
+If your input/output Boolean Algebras are decideble, your are safe, Tau Language extension would also be decidable.

+Taking into account the previous considerations, the Tau Language allows you to define Boolean functions in a clear and concise way.
+A Boolean function is a Boolean combination of constants and variables.

+If you follow the analogy with the usual programming languages, and you consider integer inputs and outputs, Boolean functions would correspond to evaluate polynomials over the integers.

 In the Tau language we could represent boolean functions essentially following the grammar: